-Employers that adopted virtual recruiting for the first time in 2020, or leaned more heavily on virtual hiring than in previous years, enjoyed myriad benefits despite the challenges of hiring during a global health crisis.
-Virtual recruiting helps organizations streamline recruiting processes, improve diversity hiring, and hire better talent by reaching across geographic barriers.
-These gains mean virtual recruiting has earned its place in the ongoing talent acquisition strategies of nearly every industry across the country, and employers will continue to use virtual recruiting alongside more traditional in-person recruiting and interviewing once it’s safe to meet with candidates face-to-face again.
-A new hybrid recruiting model is emerging, in which employers blend traditional and virtual recruiting methods to drive a more efficient process and even better outcomes in their talent strategy goals.
+Employers that adopted virtual recruiting for the first time in 2020, or leaned more heavily on virtual hiring than in previous years, enjoyed a myriad of benefits despite the challenges of hiring during a global health crisis.
+Virtual recruiting gives organizations the ability to streamline recruiting processes, improve diversity hiring, and hire better talent by reaching across geographic barriers.
+These gains mean virtual recruiting has earned its place in the ongoing talent acquisition strategies of nearly every industry across the country, and employers will continue to use virtual recruiting alongside more traditional in-person recruiting, interviewing, and employee onboarding once it’s safe to meet with candidates face-to-face again.
+A new hybrid recruiting model and recruitment process is emerging, in which employers blend traditional and virtual recruiting methods to drive more efficient event processes and even better outcomes in their talent strategy goals.

 "We will have more in-person interviews, but certainly not to the extent that was pre-pandemic.
 Leaders and candidates have learned to work remotely and communicate virtually.
-I would go so far as to say that leaders have been forced to trust the process more and rely on their "feelings" about a candidate less." — Liza Voticky, Transformational Talent Attraction Executive
+I would go so far as to say that leaders have been forced to trust the process more and rely on their "feelings" about job seekers less." — Liza Voticky, Transformational Talent Attraction Executive

 "Once the pandemic is over, TA professionals will return to some of the in person events like conferences and meetups held prior to the pandemic to re-engage with candidates, network, and share ideas.
 While virtual hiring events, webinars, and virtual meetups will still be frequent, in some cases there is value to connecting with future employees in person." — Cathy Henesey, Executive Director, Talent Acquisition, AdventHealth

-How will broader workforce trends impact talent acquisition in 2021 and beyond?
+How will broader workforce trends impact talent acquisition teams in 2021 and beyond?

-Every year, countless factors shape the talent acquisition space, and 2021 will be no different in that respect.
+Every year, countless factors shape the talent acquisition environment, and 2021 will be no different in that respect.
 As a result of the pandemic, more people are working remotely than ever before, and employers are doing more recruiting outside of their local area.
-And for many companies, they plan for some aspect of these changes to be permanent going forward, which will evolve the talent acquisition landscape going forward.
-The combination of these two trends suggests competition for top talent will heat up in 2021 and employers will need to focus even more on recruitment marketing and employer branding strategies in order to connect with the right candidates.
+And for many business leaders and business executives, they plan for some aspect of these changes to be permanent going forward, which will evolve their company culture, leadership, and talent acquisition practices.
+The combination of these trends suggests competition for top talent will heat up in 2021 and employers will need to focus even more on their recruitment marketing teams and employer growth strategies in order to attract and retain the brightest employees.

 "Working from home will become more predominant moving forward.
 Moving towards understanding skills for all roles in the organizations will be paramount to helping to shape a new internal mobility of the future." — Jen Tracy, VP of Recruiting Solutions, Charter Communications

-"I think that we'll still have some remote employees, meaning that managers will need to manage remote teams or more likely hybrid teams, where some are remote and some are HQ based.
-The challenge for TA will be identifying the skillsets or competencies that are conducive to a new workforce.
+"I think that we'll still have some virtual employees, meaning that managers will need to manage remote teams or more likely hybrid teams, where some are remote and some are HQ based.
+The challenge for TA will be identifying the skillsets or competencies in their future employees that are conducive to a new workforce.
 You only need to have been a lonely voice on a conference call (when all other attendees are in the room) to know how isolating and diminishing it can be when you aren't physically in the room.” — Andy Shearer, Director of Talent Acquisition, KEEN Footwear

 “Remote employees and staff will be a necessity for each and every company.
-Companies will need to focus more on hiring remote staff versus in-person.” — Priyanki Amroliwala, Senior Manager, Talent Acquisition, 42 North Dental
+As a talent strategy, companies will need to focus more on hiring remote staff versus in-person.” — Priyanki Amroliwala, Senior Manager, Talent Acquisition, 42 North Dental

-Recruiting in 2021: New talent acquisition standards will emerge
+Recruiting in 2021: New talent recruitment standards will emerge

 As the market evolves, so too must the recruiter.
-The combination of virtual recruiting trends and changes in the way people actually do their jobs will shape talent acquisition for years to come and every company should take notice.
+The combination of virtual recruiting trends and changes in the way people actually do their jobs will shape talent acquisition programs in all fields for years to come and every company should take notice.
 Machine learning in talent recruitment programs will become more predominant as companies big and small will try to find the best virtual talent acquisition solution on the market.
 And TA leaders will continue rising to the challenge, creating increasingly more competitive content and using virtual tools to enhance the candidate experience even further in 2021, paying special attention to events that attract top talent, focus on providing a positive user experience, build trust, and encourage long-lasting relationships.
-As job seekers and recruiters alike have become more comfortable meeting in virtual spaces, the future of talent acquisition relies on a hybrid recruiting strategy that leverages each tactic in the most appropriate way, leading to better outcomes for hiring teams, for job seekers, and for employer organizations as a whole.
+As job seekers and recruiters alike have become more comfortable meeting in virtual spaces, the future of talent acquisition efforts relies on a hybrid recruiting strategy that leverages each tactic in the most appropriate way, leading to better outcomes for hiring teams, for job seekers, and for employer organizations as a whole.

 Enjoy this Post?
 Try These!